 YOU CAN’T SELL WHAT YOU DON’T BRING

 In the end, bring what you can afford to bring.
-I know that creating inventory is an investment of both time and supplies.
+I know that creating an inventory is an investment of both time and supplies.
 Some sellers can afford to bring thousands of dollars in inventory and others can’t.

 You’ll need to decide what is best for you and your business for each show, knowing that you’re gradually growing and making new plans as you find what works for you and what doesn’t.